UNINETTSigma2/documentation/code_development/guides/pytorch_olivia/PyTorchMultiNode.md

 Stopping GPU utilization monitoring...
 ```

-The output demonstrates that using multiple nodes, each with four GPUs,
-significantly improves performance.
-The training time has decreased to
-`78.706 seconds`, and the throughput has increased from ~2,600 images/second
-(single GPU) to `62,450 images/second`—a **24x speedup** with 8 GPUs across
-2 nodes.
+With 8 GPUs across 2 nodes, the throughput increased from ~5,100 images/second (single GPU) to ~63,000 images/second—a **12x speedup**.
+Training time dropped from ~16 minutes to just ~1.3 minutes.